-Once your zucchini are all prepped, rub them with a little olive oil and sprinkle them with salt.
+Once you are all prepped, rub them with a little olive oil and sprinkle them with salt.
 Then pop them in the oven (upside-down so moisture from the squash doesn’t pool in the bottoms) and bake them until they are fairly soft and tender.
-They can be a little firm, but they won’t cook much more so you want them basically soft enough to eat.
+They can be a little firm, but they won’t cook much more when you stuff them so you want them basically soft enough to eat right now.

 Tip: Don’t be afraid to let it brown a little!
 You want as much water as possible cooked out or your filling be watery.